Main illustration: Franco Zacharzewski

 Many of these approaches are intended as reasonable defaults; they are my opinions, they aren’t rules, and they certainly won’t fit every situation.

 They’re based on my experiences working in technology, the practical application of methods in varied use cases, and speaking with peers about their strategies and successes.
-Although they may seem like strong opinions, many of these tips echo the main tenets of software engineering: work with you’ve got, design solutions as needed, don’t repeat yourself, and keep it simple, stupid!
+Although they may seem like strong opinions, many of these tips echo the main tenets of software engineering: work with what you’ve got, design solutions as needed, don’t repeat yourself, and keep it simple, stupid!

 The top ten technical strategies to avoid